Lombax99/nebulaSecurityDomains/Sprint 2.md

 In the previous sprint we saw that using the group feature of nebula allows us to implements all the nebula security domains as needed by requirements.
 The solution implemented though, as all the first ideas, is not the best.
 Knowing that it's possible in this sprint we will reanalyze the project in every aspects and implement a new solution with a different case scenario:
 In this second case we will have 3 laptops, 2 servers and 1 lighthouse.
-We want all the laptops to be able to connect to one of the servers, the servers should be able to connect to each other but the laptops should not.
+We want all the laptops to be able to connect to one of the servers, the servers should be able to connect to each other but the laptops should only connect to one of them.
+Aka we have a distributed server in a cluster of machines with one of them actin as gate for all the laptops.

 ### Analisi del problema